What rules? There are no rules today when it comes to love and family.

 We all know the song little Dick and Jane teased us with in Elementary School: "Katie and Johnny sitting in the tree k-i-s-s-i-n-g.
 First comes love; then comes marriage; then comes the baby in the baby carriage."
 There's just one problem with this song today.
 Maybe it should be rewritten to say: "First comes love, then comes the baby in the baby carriage, then comes marriage."
 At least that's how it seemed to happen for Angelina Jolie and Brad Pitt.

 In fact, the two understand that family happens when it happens.
 With six children in tow, strong careers, as well as humanitarian efforts under their belts, the two haven't found the time in their busy schedules to tie the knot.
 After announcing their engagement, a flood of mixed emotions poured into the media.
 Some were happy for the pair while others begged the popular question, "why now?"
-Beating Infertility: We Will Become Parents, No Matter What
+Why I REFUSE To Let Infertility Win

 Although many criticized their recent engagement, six children and seven years later Jolie and Pitt seem to be doing what works for them.
 According to Wonder Wall, Pitt told The Hollywood Reporter, "It seems to mean more and more to our kids.
 We made this declaration some time ago that we weren't going to do it till everyone can.
 But I don't think we'll be able to hold out.
 It means so much to my kids, and they ask a lot.
 And it means something to me, too, to make that kind of commitment."
 Angelina Jolie "Cried" When Brad Pitt Proposed In Front Of Kids